 For an investment fund, it is possible to calculate fund-level Carbon Intensity by taking the weighted average of the underlying companies owned by the fund.
 Likewise, it is possible to calculate the percentage of the fund’s assets represented by companies that own fossil fuel reserves.

-For the seven ESG ETFs we examined, weighted average Carbon Intensity ranged from 71 (ESGV) to 138 (SPYX).
-To put this in perspective, Vanguard’s S&P 500 ETF (VOO), which we use as a proxy for the broad U.S. large cap stock market, had a Carbon Intensity metric of 143.
+For the seven ESG ETFs we examined, weighted average Carbon Intensity ranged from 59 (ESGV) to 137 (SPYX).
+To put this in perspective, Vanguard’s S&P 500 ETF (VOO), which we use as a proxy for the broad U.S. large cap stock market, had a Carbon Intensity metric of 154.
 Thus, all of the ESG funds posted a lower current emissions profile than the market proxy.
-However, only 4 of the 7 were lower by more than 20%.
+Five of the seven funds were lower than the benchmark by 50-60%, representing a material reduction.
+SPYX represented the lowest reduction at about 11%.

-While the Energy sector has continued to shrink as a portion of the overall global stock market, it is worth noting that the fossil fuel reserves held by the 200 largest publicly-traded owners are sufficient to produce almost 500 gigatons of future CO2 emissions4.
-Exposure to companies that own fossil fuel reserves ranged from 0.1% (ESGV) to 2.7% (ESGU).
-By comparison, VOO had exposure of 4.1%.
-Thus, all of the ESG funds achieved materially lower fossil fuel exposure than the broad market.
+While the Energy sector has become smaller as a portion of the overall global stock market over time, it is worth noting that the fossil fuel reserves held by the 200 largest publicly-traded owners are sufficient to produce almost 700 gigatons of future CO2 emissions4.
+Exposure to companies that own fossil fuel reserves ranged from 0.2% (ESGV) to 4.8% (ESGU).
+By comparison, VOO had exposure of 6.5%.
+Thus, all of the ESG funds achieved lower fossil fuel exposure than the broad market, although three of the seven had more than 1% of their assets invested in companies that own fossil fuel reserves.
 Whether that level of exposure is low enough would be subject to each individual investor’s tolerance.

 We looked at the ESG ETFs to determine what portion of each fund’s assets are invested in these four sectors.
-Three of the funds actually had more exposure to these sectors than VOO, and three others were within about 1% of VOO’s total.
-Only ESGV had a materially lower exposure to these sectors at 9.7%.
+Two of the funds actually had more exposure to these sectors than VOO, and four others were within about 4% of VOO’s total.
+Only ESGV had a substantially lower exposure to these sectors at 8.8%.

 Finally, we sought to determine whether the underlying holdings of these funds included specific companies that might be undesirable to a climate-focused investor.
 We first looked at Vanguard's Energy sector ETF (VDE) and identified its 20 largest holdings as a proxy for major energy companies in the U.S. We then examined each of the ESG ETFs to see how many of those 20 companies were held in each fund and what percentage of the fund's assets they represented in total.

 Six of the seven ETFs had some exposure to these companies.
-Three of the funds owned 14 out of the 20 companies.
-The percentage of fund assets represented by these companies ranged from 0.00% (ESGV) to 2.20% (ESGU).
+Three of the funds owned 10 or more of the 20 companies.
+The percentage of fund assets represented by these companies ranged from 0.00% (ESGV) to 4.18% (ESGU).

 ESGU in particular is worth noting.
-This fund is the largest U.S. ESG equity ETF by far, with almost $12 billion in assets.
-Yet, an investor who owns ESGU actually has a larger percentage exposure to these 20 energy companies than an investor who simply buys Vanguard’s S&P 500 ETF (2.20% in ESGU versus 1.95% in VOO).
+This fund is the largest U.S. ESG equity ETF by far, with over $22 billion in assets.
+Yet, an investor who owns ESGU actually has about the same percentage exposure to these 20 energy companies than an investor who simply buys Vanguard’s S&P 500 ETF (4.18% in ESGU versus 4.24% in VOO).
 Among the holdings in ESGU are ExxonMobil, Chevron, ConocoPhillips, Schlumberger, and Marathon Petroleum.

-This relatively simple examination underscores some important considerations for investors when evaluating an investment in ESG-labeled products.
+This relatively simple examination underscores some important considerations for investors when evaluating ESG-labeled products.

 First, the definition of ESG varies across providers, which can lead to material differences across funds.
 Many ESG decisions are also somewhat subjective.
 For example, one fund’s definition of undesirable labor practices may differ from another’s.